 Enjoy these low sugar brownies in less than 30 minutes.
 Made with wholesome and simple ingredients, like bananas, oat flour and flax egg, these small batch fudgy brownies are naturally gluten free and dairy free.
 With an added scoop of protein to keep you full and energized, this the only healthy brownie recipe you need!

 As a chocolate lover, I am a huge fan of traditional brownies, like my Classic Dairy Free Fudgy Brownies, Biscoff Brownies or my Slutty Brownies.
 However, these healthy vegan brownies definitely cure my sweet tooth when I do not want to have a sugar overload.
 They are full of rich chocolate flavor and do not spike my blood sugar levels as much.
 Plus, the added protein keeps me full longer.
+If you want a protein free option, try my healthy banana brownies.

 WHY YOU'LL LOVE THIS RECIPE